LukeRPi/RS41LK/README.md

 To load debugging symbols for settings breakpoints and to perform more detailed inspection, use command `file src/RS41ng.elf`.

-## Si4032 Bell FSK modulation hack for APRS

-The idea behind the APRS / Bell 202 modulation implementation is based on RS41HUP project and its "ancestors" and I'm describing it here, since it has not been documented elsewhere.

-The Si4032 chip seems to support only a very specific type of FSK, where one can define two frequencies (on a 625 Hz granularity) that can be toggled by a register change.
-Because of the granularity, this mechanism cannot be directly used to generate Bell 202 tones.

-The way Bell 202 AFSK is implemented for Si4032 is kind of a hack, where the code toggles these two frequencies at a rate of 1200 and 2200 Hz, which produces the two Bell 202 tones even though the actual frequencies are something else.

-Additionally, the timing of 1200/2200 Hz was done in RS41HUP by using experimentally determined delays and by disabling all interrupts, so they won't interfere with the timings.

-I have attempted to implement Bell 202 frequency generation using hardware DMA and PWM, but have failed to generate correct symbol rate that other APRS equipment are able to decode.
-I have tried to decode the DMA-based modulation with some tools intended for debugging APRS and while some bytes are decoded correctly every once in a while, the timings are mostly off for some unknown reason.

-Currently, the Bell 202 modulation implementation uses hardware PWM to generate the individual tone frequencies, but the symbol timing is created in a loop with delay that was chosen carefully via experiments.

 ## Debugging APRS